We are offering 10X Genomics, SPLit-Seq & plate-based single-cell sequencing services. Please see the bottom of the page for the latter options.

-The 10X Genomics Single Cell system is the single-cell expression profiling platform enabling the analysis of large cell numbers at the highest capture efficiency (of up to 65%).
-The technology allows for high-throughput single cell transcriptomics of many different cell types as well as single-nuclei expression profiling.
-The flexible workflow encapsulates 100 to 15,000 cells or nuclei per library together with micro-beads into nano-droplets.
+The 10X Genomics Single Cell suite enables high capture efficiency (of up to 65% of cells loaded) with a flexible workflow, encapsulating 500 to 10,000 cells or nuclei per library together with micro-beads into nano-droplets.
 Each bead is loaded with adapters containing one of 750,000 different barcodes for the single cell RNA-seq library preps.
 In contrast to other protocols (e.g. Drop-Seq) the 10X controller is capable of loading “all” droplets with micro-beads, enabling single-Poisson distribution loading and thus high capture efficiencies (in contrast to double-Poisson loading of other protocols).
 The single-cell encapsulating process is significantly faster compared to inDrop or Drop-Seq.
 Up to eight samples can be processed per batch within minutes.
 The resulting data can be analyzed with the free Cell Ranger and Loupe Cell Browser software.
 In addition the Bioinformatics Core has developed a custom single-cell data analysis pipeline for 10X data.

 The principles of the 10X Single-Cell RNA-seq library preparation:

 - Fast workflow from cell suspension to 3′-cDNA or 5′-cDNA library.

 - Captures 100-10,000+ cells per sample and up to 80,000 cells per run in ~18minutes.

 - Recovers up to ~65% of cells (typically 50%).